runo-hr/Diction-and-Dictionary-Scrapping/README.md

 <blockquote>
 requests.exceptions.ProxyError: HTTPSConnectionPool(host='www.geeksforgeeks.org', port=443): Max retries exceeded with url: /python-find-words-with-both-alphabets-and-numbers/ (Caused by ProxyError('Cannot connect to proxy.', OSError('Tunnel connection failed: 403 Forbidden')))
 </blockquote>
 I searched for why I get this error and according to <a href='https://stackoverflow.com/questions/70788406/requests-exceptions-proxyerror-httpsconnectionpoolhost-zillow-com-port-443'>this</a>, it is because I am on the free plan.
 Apparently, when hosting your applications at <a href='https://www.pythonanywhere.com/'>pythonanywhere</a>, if your web app involves scraping, they have to add the pages you want to scrape on the white list.
-The application should work on a paid plan.
+That said, I am currently exploring zeet and Heroku to see if the web app works fully on their free plans.

 ## Tech Stack
 1. Python:  Beautiful soup, Flask